Faora: New 52/DC Rebirth

-Faora Hu-Ul returned during New 52 and following into DC Rebirth where she shared a loathing of Krypton's ideals of peace and science and desired a return to the old days, when Krypton was a brutal militaristic empire.
+Faora Hu-Ul returned during New 52 where she shared a loathing of Krypton's ideals of peace and science and desired a return to the old days, when Krypton was a brutal militaristic empire.
 In time, she met Dru-Zod, a colonel who shared the same dream.
 Zod gathered a group of like-minded supporters, but he became especially interested in Faora because of her blood lust.
 Faora became complicit in Zod's engineering of a false flag operation, which triggered a war with the alien Char.
 Jor-El, an old friend of Zod's, discovered the deception and turned Zod over to the authorities.
 This resulted in the sentencing of Zod and his followers, Faora among them, to the Phantom Zone but later sent Doomsday into the boundaries allowing an escape.
 But the escape leaves Faora in the zone while Zod tricks Superman into releasing her using the Fortress of Solitude's technology.
-The duo would later face Superman again and Wonder Woman in the South Pacific.
+The duo would later face Superman again and Wonder Woman in the South Pacific, defeating the two after being powered by the Greek god Apollo, throwing their enemies into a nuclear reactor.
+Zod and Faora attempted to use the Phantom Zone's portal to bring Warworld's armies to Earth, however Superman and Wonder Woman managed to imprison them back in the Phantom Zone by destroying the portal by initiating a nuclear explosion.

+Following DC Rebirth, her character was redesigned to be a misandrist mass murderer imprisoned in the Phantom Zone like her Broze Age version.
+She escaped the Zone to New Thanagar and attempted to steal its Nth metal, but was defeated by Power Girl.